mishra0703/dockerized-fullstack-ecommerce-app/README.md

 This project is based on [mern-ecommerce](https://github.com/burakorkmez/mern-ecommerce) by [burakorkmez](https://github.com/burakorkmez).

-Dockerized and extended by [Prem Mishra](https://github.com/mishra0703) — added multi-stage Dockerfile, Docker Compose with healthchecks, named volumes, and production deployment setup on AWS EC2.
+Dockerized, secured, and automated by [Prem Mishra](https://github.com/mishra0703) — added a multi-stage Dockerfile, Docker Compose with healthchecks, named volumes, and a full GitHub Actions CI/CD pipeline with dependency review, Trivy image scanning, and secret-scanning protections, deployed on AWS EC2.